 • post.hbs: Single post template

-• partials/: Directory for reusable components
+• partials/: Reusable Components Directory

-Basic Theme Development
+6) Basic Ghost Theme Development

 1. Setting Up package.json: